nfdi4cat/repo4cat/demo-repository/README.md

 # NFDI4Cat Demo Repository

-Welcome to NFDI4Cat Demo Repository, a demo platform dedicated to test purposes to facilitating the storage, organization, and sharing of research data from catalysis science.
+Welcome to NFDI4Cat Demo Repository, a demo platform dedicated to test and understand facilitating the storage, organization, and sharing of research data from catalysis science.

 https://demo-repository.nfdi4cat.org